Skip to main content

 Adding and darkening the flow of underglazes; adding more complexity to the flowing background.

-Remove tape
+run-off.
+Remove overpainted tape borders.

-Clean up borders
+Clean up the borders.

 Place fresh tape borders for slip application.